zx80/flask-simple-auth/docs/DOCUMENTATION.md

   preprocessing and just before the actual execution of the route function.
   The hooks are passed the request, the login and the authentication scheme.
   It may return a response to shortcut the route function.
-  Such functions can also be register with the `before_exec` function/decorator.
+  Such functions can also be registered with the `before_exec` function/decorator.
   Defaults are empty.

+- `FSA_PATH_CHECK` allows to add a hook to check the route path and possibly enforce rules.
+  Such functions can also be registered with the `path_check` function/decorator.
+  Default is _None_, i.e. no checks are performed.

 Some control is available about internal caching features used for user authentication (user password access and token validations) and